Chapter four of Notes of an Underground Humanist

 A very strange idea.— I’d like to know who first conceived this notion.— Science and religion are compatible: one is concerned with reason, the other with faith.
 They have two separate mental “spheres” that are unrelated, and hence their claims can be believed at the same time without the believer’s being embroiled in contradictions.
 It is consistent to believe both that the world was created six thousand years ago and that it was created fourteen billion years ago—that a man named Jesus Christ was once resurrected and that resurrection is impossible—that a woman named Mary gave birth to a child without having had sex first and that sex is necessary for a woman to give birth to a child—that there is a place where we reside after death called “heaven” and that such an idea is senseless.
 Reason rejects ideas that faith salvages merely by virtue of naming them “objects of faith.”
 If they’re “objects of faith”…then it is inconceivable for anything to be wrong with them!
 By applying the magical phrase “object of faith” to any idea, one can raise it to such a level of intellectual respectability that even to argue against it is futile. –Even some scientists and philosophers subscribe to the belief!

-Remarks overheard in the subway.— Two men sat down next to me, clearly of the blue-collar class—probably from a slummy part of the city—one of them holding a copy of a newspaper on which was printed a giant, unflattering photograph of Joseph Ratzinger.
+Remarks overheard in the subway.— Two men sat down next to me, clearly of the blue-collar class, one of them holding a copy of a newspaper on which was printed a giant, unflattering photograph of Joseph Ratzinger.
 The man looked at it.
 “That the new pope?”
 “Yup.”
 “He ain’t gonna last long.”
 “They keep picking these dudes that ain’t gonna last long.”
-Then they talked about basketball. —I realized that, sometimes, the less education one has, the more sensible one is.
+Then they talked about baseball. —I realized that, sometimes, the less education one has, the more sensible one is.

 On Christian irrationality.— Once in a while I read a blog post or a letter-to-the-editor by Richard Dawkins.
 He takes it upon himself to use rational argumentation to try to convince Christians that they’re wrong.
 I would suggest to him that he give it up.
 Let history deal with Christians; philosophers and scientists will get nowhere with them.
 How can you argue with people the premise of whose belief-system (insofar as they really believe it) is that evidence counts for nothing and blind devotion is the highest virtue?
 The “blindness” part is absolutely essential to Christianity—not because one has to be blind in order to believe in it, but because faith is supposed to be an act of “infinite trust,” based not on logic but on a leap of love.
 The more one argues for Christianity (in the mode of science or rationalism), the less one understands it.
 This is why people who fall back on the stock answer (to rational queries) “God works in mysterious ways” are right to answer so.
 The spirit of their religion demands that they not take part in philosophical cerebration, lest they disrespect their god, who expects infinite love.
 At the core of Christ’s teaching is the implicit precept, “Have faith in me for the sole reason that it is for your own good”—though this may be expressed in loftier-sounding ways (for example, by saying that since God loves you, you should love him back).
 In other words, being a Christian means, by definition, suspending rational/scientific thought, such as the search for evidence—which indeed helps explain why not a single verse in the Gospels praises intelligence.
 (Intelligence is dangerous to Christianity!
 This belief-system is intended only for people who need comfort, i.e. for the “meek.”)
 The difficulty of fulfilling the Christian project to suspend reasoned thought has made inevitable the many rationalistic and “scientific” defenses of it that have been proposed over the centuries.
 (One of the few philosophers who really understood it was Kierkegaard.
 Hence his never arguing for it except from an anti-scientific perspective.)